-U SPORTS announced Friday changes to the Athletic Financial Awards (AFAs) program in the sport of the women’s hockey.
+U SPORTS announced Friday changes to the Athletic Financial Awards (AFAs) program in the sport of women’s hockey.

 Effective Sept.
 1, 2022, the Women’s Hockey Pilot Project (WHPP) will transition to align with AFA regulations in all other U SPORTS-sanctioned sports.
 As a result, the maximum award provided to incoming student-athletes will be capped at tuition and compulsory fees.
 This means the total award units for women’s hockey remains intact at 14, and the total funds a member institution can distribute has not changed.